klaus78/Computer-Science-Flashcards/design-patterns.md

 The main **creational** design patterns are

-* **Abstract factory** is used when you need to create families of related objects.
-For example you want to create instances of bank account (normal account or stock count) and identity card (personal id or passport).
+* **Abstract factory** is used when we need to create families of related objects.
+For example we want to create instances of bank account (normal account or stock count) and identity card (personal id or passport).
-* **Factory** is used when you want to create different flavors of a similar class.
-For example assume you have the abstract `CreatePizza` class and you create the concrete classes ``CreatePizzaMargherita`` and `CreatePizzaQuattroStagioni`.
+* **Factory** is used when we want to create different flavors of a similar class.
+For example assume we have the abstract `CreatePizza` class and we create the concrete classes ``CreatePizzaMargherita`` and `CreatePizzaQuattroStagioni`.
-* **Builder**: is used when you have a complex object that requires a number of intermediate steps.
+* **Builder**: is used when we have a complex object whose creation requires a number of intermediate steps.
-* **Prototype** is used when you want to create a deep-copy of an existing object.
+* **Prototype** is used when we want to create a deep-copy of an existing object.

 </details>